-Use the Printables navigation menu at the top to browse through the various file categories.
+Use the Printables navigation menu at the top to browse through the other categories of files.

-This zipped file contains a series of picture files of music symbols, which you can insert into a Microsoft Publisher document in order to create your own music worksheets.
+This zipped file contains a series of picture files of music symbols that you can insert into a Microsoft Publisher/Word document in order to create your own music worksheets.

 5FPs & Scales - Patterns of Black & White Keys

 » 54.4 KiB - 41,255 hits - 19 February 2013

 This set of worksheets is designed to help students as they learn to master their 5-finger patterns (aka pentascales) and scale.
 Each 5FP/scale has a series of boxes behind it, representing the notes of the 5FP/scale.
 The student's job is the fill in the boxes that would be black keys on the piano.
 The goal is for the student to visually memorize the pattern of black and white keys for each 5FP, and this worksheet will help with that.
 I've made five pages in this pdf: (1) Major 5FPs, in the order of the Circle of 5ths; (2) Major 5FPs, in the order of the scale (C up through B); (3) Minor 5FPs, in the order of the Circle of 5ths; (4) Major Scales; (5) Natural Minor Scales.
 Click here to read the original blog post about this worksheet.

 » 248.6 KiB - 34,455 hits - 17 March 2012

 This pdf contains a pair of worksheets intended as a review of all the major five-finger patterns (5FPs); however, using the "WWHW" pattern template, students can easily figure out any 5FPs that they might not already be familiar with.
 This worksheet will help students become more familiar with the accidentals needed for each FFP and what each FFP looks like when played on the keyboard.